mk-fg/fgtk/README.rst

 vfat_shuffler
 '''''''''''''

-Tool to shuffle entries inside a vfat (filesystem) directory (and do some other things) without actually mounting filesystem.
+Python3 script to shuffle LFN entries inside a vfat (filesystem) directory and do some other things without actually mounting filesystem.

-Some crappy cheap mp3 players don't have shuffle functionality and play files strictly in the same order as their dentries_ appear on the device blocks.
+Implemented to work around limitations of crappy cheap mp3 players that don't have shuffle (or any ordering) functionality and cycle tracks in the same order as their dentries_ appear on the filesystem.

-Easy way to "shuffle" stuff for them in quick-and-efficient manner is to swap dentries' places, which unfortunately requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complex.
+Easy way to "shuffle" stuff for them in quick and efficient manner is to swap dentries' places, which (unfortunately) requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complicated.

 Tool takes path to device and directory to operate on as arguments (see --help) and has -s/--shuffle (actual shuffle operation), -l/--list (simply list files,